nagy-ahmed/C_Sharp_Notes/CLI.md

 - `cd` change directory
 - `cd..` using to step back
 - `mkdir` make directory
-  - `makdir folder1, folder2, folder3`
+  - `mkdir folder1, folder2, folder3`
 - `rmdir` folder1
 - `echo file1.txt` using to make file with name file1.txt
 - `notepad file1.txt` using to open file using notepad prog